 If you’re in the path of Hurricane Sandy I hope you’re prepped and ready!!
-On Friday night she passed offshore, screeching wind, spitting rain, and howling at an unseen moon, and so I feared the worst.
-Reluctantly, I raised my blinds the next day, and was dumbfounded:
+On Friday night she passed offshore, screeching wind, spitting rain, and howling at an unseen moon, and so I feared the worst. :shock: Reluctantly, I raised my blinds the next day, and was dumbfounded:

 Nothing damaged!!!!
 Of course, the only plants I’d left outside were the short, the stout, and way too heavy, but to see the passiflora trellis standing?
 Sweet relief!